Radio Mil Diez

 Radio Mil Diez (or Radio 1010) was a radio station broadcasting from Havana, Cuba, owned by the Popular Socialist Party (PSP).
-Radio Mil Diez broadcast for five years, between 1943-1948, and played an important role in shaping contemporary Cuban music.
+Radio Mil Diez broadcast for five years, between 1943 and 1948, and played an important role in shaping contemporary Cuban music.

 Emergence

 Following the entry of the Soviet Union in the war against Germany the Cuban communists re-emerged as a legal political party, the PSP.
 The party purchased Radio Lavín and converted it into Radio Mil Diez in 1943.
 The first broadcast was made on April 1, 1943.
 The name reflected the dial sign (1010).

 Radio Mil Diez became an important propaganda weapon of the party, and one of the foremost communist media outlets in the Caribbean at the time.
 The slogans of the radio station were La emisora del pueblo ('The Broadcaster of the People') and Todo lo bueno al servicio del pueblo ('All the Best to Serve the People').